Sage/dynamodb_framework/README.md

 ## Usage

+##Global Config

+### #namespace
+The namespace is used to set the prefix applied to all table and index names.

+    DynamoDbFramework.namespace = 'uat'

+> With a namespace of 'uat' and a table name of 'people', the resulting table name would be 'uat.people'

+### #namespace_delimiter
+This is the delimiter used to join the namespace prefix to table/index names.

+> DEFAULT = '.'

+    DynamoDbFramework.namespace_delimiter = '-'

+### #default_store
+This is used to set the default store that should be used for all connection actions that don't specify a store override.

+    DynamoDbFramework.default_store = store

+> If no [DynamoDbFramework::Store] is manually specified then the default store will attempt to use the aws credentials from the host machines aws configuration profile.

 # Table
 Before you can work with any data in dynamodb you require a table definition.
 To define a table create a class and use the `DynamoDbFramework::Table` module.